kyro46/assAudio/README.md

 Activate the plugin in the ILIAS-Admin-GUI and activate manual correction.

 ### Known Problems ###

+* Scoring by Question not yet possible, only Scoring by Participant.

+* Export and Import of WEBM-Files not yet possible, Tests with results can't be transferred.

 * Audio capture not yet possible with Safe Exam Browser 3.x